Hatem-Esherbiny/Netflix-Data-Analysis/README.md

 # Netflix-Data-Analysis
-This project focuses on analyzing Netflix's extensive dataset to uncover trends, patterns, and insights into its content library.
-The dataset includes information about shows and movies available on Netflix, such as their title, director, country, release year, rating, duration, and listed genres.
+This project focuses on cleaning and organizing Netflix's extensive dataset to reveal trends, patterns and insights in its content library.
+The data set includes information about the shows and films available on Netflix, such as its title, director, country, year of release, classification, duration, and species listed.

 ## Objectives